Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: Additional radioisotopes of interest

-Figure~\ref{fig:plutonium2} compares the total yields of selected live $r$-process radioisotopes predicted by our SN and KN models with direct deposition (one-step) as well as two-step scenario (a 10~Mya KN plus a 3~Mya non-$r$-process SN), with similar calculations as in Fig.~\ref{fig:FePu}.
-We highlight in Fig.~\ref{fig:plutonium2} representative isotopes in each of the three regions of the $r$-process abundance pattern, namely \zr93, \i129, and \hf182, which we now discuss in turn. \zr93 can be produced in an alpha-rich freezeout of mildly neutron-rich supernova ejecta without an accompanying main $r$-process, so its detection could be a probe of this additional nucleosynthetic source.
-Here we take the non-{\em r}-process SN \zr93 yields to be $M_{\rm ej,93} \sim 10^{-7.5} M_\odot$ (see Materials and Methods).
+Figure~\ref{fig:plutonium2} compares the total yields of selected live $r$-process radioisotopes predicted by our SN and KN models with direct deposition (one-step) as well as the two-step scenario (a 10~Mya KN plus a 3~Mya non-$r$-process SN), with similar calculations as in Fig.~\ref{fig:FePu}.
+We highlight in Fig.~\ref{fig:plutonium2} representative isotopes in each of the three regions of the $r$-process abundance pattern, namely \zr93, \i129, and \hf182, which we now discuss in turn. \zr93 can be produced in an alpha-rich freezeout of mildly neutron-rich SN ejecta without an accompanying main $r$-process, so its detection could be a probe of this additional nucleosynthetic source.
+Here we take the non-{\em r}-process SN \zr93 yields to be $M_{\rm ej,93} \sim 10^{-7.5} M_\odot$ (see Appendix~\ref{subsec:nucleosynthesis}).
 As for \i129, our predictions show that it should be detectable alongside \pu244 in any scenario, with measurement of the ratio offering possibly the strongest discrimination between scenarios.
-Finally, we anticipate that \hf182 could be a clear marker of prompt supernova production, as it is present in potentially detectable levels for the SA and SB models, but not in the two-step kilonova scenarios.
+Finally, we anticipate that \hf182 could be a clear marker of prompt SN production, as it is present in potentially detectable levels for the SA and SB models, but not in the two-step KN scenarios.